Last Updated on May 4, 2021 by pirie

 Chess Association of Southeast Asian Nations

 Woman FIDE Master Shania Mae Mendoza and Daniel Quizon topped their respective divisions as host Philippines ruled the blitz section of the ASEAN+ Age-Group ChessChampionships yesterday at the Royal Mandaya Hotel in Davao City.
-Mendoza walloped Vietnamese Woman International Master Nguyen Thanh Thuy Tien to cop the premier girls’ U20 while Quizon dumped Jasper Faeldonia to reign supreme in the open U14 while also leading the country to the team gold.
+Mendoza walloped Vietnamese Woman International Master Nguyen Thanh Thuy Tien to cop the premier girls’ U20.
+At the same time, Quizon dumped Jasper Faeldonia to reign supreme in the open U14 while also leading the country to gold.

-Both Mendoza and Cuizon ended up as the best performers among Filipinos with four gold apiece with the former winning the individual and team golds in the standard division and the latter the individual and team golds in the rapid section the day before.
+Both Mendoza and Cuizon ended up as the best performers among Filipinos with four gold apiece.
+The former won the individual and team golds in the standard division and the individual and team golds in the rapid section the day before.

-Chess Philippines Cebuano woodpushers continue to struggle as Asean chess standard competition nears the finish
+Chess Philippines Cebuano woodpushers continue to struggle as the Asean chess standard competition nears the finish.

 By Glendale G. Rosal June 23, 2018